devilry/devilry-django/devenv/README.md

 ## Building the ExtJS javascript apps
+(only needed if you have made changes to their javascript sources)

 Run the buildserver (a Django server with a config that does not require login):